nashville-software-school/client-side-mastery/book-2-the-neophyte/chapters/DAILY_JOURNAL_DATA_DOM.md

 ## Defining Journal Entries

-Combining the definition of the daily journal objects, and the daily journal collection.
-Open `journal.js` and define your journal entry objects by inside the journal entries array.
+Now it's time to combine the definition of the daily journal objects with the daily journal collection.
+Open `journal.js` and place your journal entry objects inside the journal entries array.
+Note that you no longer need the variable names for each object.
+They are now simply elements in the journalEntries array.

 ```js
 const journalEntries = [